hvj78/scan2epub/memory_bank/activeContext.md

 ## Context for Next Session

 When returning to this project:
-1. Check if Azure services are still configured properly
+1. Run `scan2epub azure-test` to validate environment (.env + INI + storage + CU + OpenAI)
-2. Review any new issues reported on GitHub
+2. Test end-to-end with a Hungarian PDF using the pipeline subcommand
-3. Consider starting with local OCR proof-of-concept
+3. Capture interim artifacts via `--debug` and `--save-interim` for analysis
-4. Test with a Hungarian book to ensure quality maintained
+4. Triage any storage/SAS issues and refine diagnostics
-5. Update progress.md with any new developments
+5. Update progress.md with findings and adjust roadmap

 Remember: The primary goal is helping the family read books on their ONYX readers.
 All decisions should support this goal while making the tool useful for others.